Hani al-Rahib: His position on the Nobel Prize

-When once asked about his flirting with the and his position on the Noble Prize, Al-Rahib answered: "As for the Nobel Prize, I am not a candidate for it, and what I have written so far are eight novels, only two of them are worth reading and the other six are OK, and I also have two collections of short stories.
+When once asked about his flirting with the and his position on the Nobel Prize, Al-Rahib answered: "As for the Nobel Prize, I am not a candidate for it, and what I have written so far are eight novels, only two of them are worth reading and the other six are OK, and I also have two collections of short stories.
 This prize, if we took away the financial aspect, which is the only positive thing about it, is a very notorious prize due to the interference of politics in it away from cultural considerations, and in particular its promotion of imperialist and capitalist values that do not suit me as the Arab who is proud of my heritage and civilization."
 His important translations, and his interest in Zionist literature and studying it in a very deep way was the preoccupation of his thought, literature, and life.